-- Baccalaureate Degree Nursing Department Student Handbook (Fall 2020 Edition) - Finlandia University Catalog 2020-2021 - Finlandia University Student Handbook 2020-2021
+- Baccalaureate Degree Nursing Department Student Handbook (Fall 2021 Edition) - Finlandia University Catalog 2021-2022 - Finlandia University Student Handbook 2021-2022

-I have (check one box and supply date in the blank): scheduled an appointment Date of appointment: Date of meeting: have met with my faculty advisor By signing below, I certify that I have 1) carefully read this agreement and fully understand its contents and 2) had the opportunity ask questions prior to signing this consent form.
-Student Name - Printed Student Signature Date Advisor, please return the signed and dated form to the Nursing Department office in Mannerheim Hall room 208 no later than Noon on Friday, August 28, 2020.
+I have (check one box and supply date in the blank): scheduled an appointment Date of appointment: have met with my faculty advisor Date of meeting: By signing below, I certify that I have 1) carefully read this agreement and fully understand its contents and 2) had the opportunity ask questions prior to signing this consent form.
+Student Name - Printed Student Signature Date Advisor, please return the signed and dated form to the Nursing Department office in Hirvonen 112C no later than Noon on Friday, August 27, 2021.
 This form will be placed in the student file for future reference.
-(Please email: nursing@finlandia.edu) Advisor signature: Date Received in Nursing Department
+(Please email: nursing@finlandia.edu) Advisor signature: Date Received in Nursing Department Signed